 Behavior

 Western Diamondback Rattlesnakes are aggressive and easily excitable.
 This species causes more fatalities than any other snake in the United States.
-They are not necessarily apt to attack offensively, but are rather highly defensive.
+They are not apt to attack offensively, but are defensive.
 Their rattles are used as a warning sign.
-Although the rattles were once thought to be used for intraspecific communication, this belief has been discredited because Rattlesnakes are actually deaf.
 Their rattles can activate at 40 to 60 cycles a second.
 The Western Diamondback assumes the threat posture by slightly flattening the body, rolling it together into a spiral, lifting the forebody from the ground into an S-shape, and keeping the tail raised and the rattle rattling.

 Ritualized fighting has been observed in C.atrox males.
 Fighters lift their forebodies up 80 cm. in the air, wrap them around each other, orienting head to head.
 They keep moving in a surging movement back and forth until one of the males backs off.
 Common predators of C.atrox include hawks, bald eagles, roadrunners, and wild turkeys.